ejeschke/ginga/doc/manual/operation.rst

 Ginga supports a number of color scale distribution algorithms, including "linear", "log", "power", "sqrt", "squared", "asinh", "sinh" and "histeq".
-These can be sampled with the current color and intensity maps by pressing the "s" key repeatedly.
-To reset to the default ("linear") map, press "S" (capital S).
+These can be sampled with the current color and intensity maps by pressing the "d" key to go into "dist" mode, and then scrolling the mouse.
+To reset to the default ("linear") map, press "D" (capital D).

 [RV] The color scale distribution algorithms can also be set from the Preferences plugin, under the heading "Color Distribution".